airbytehq/terraform-provider-airbyte/docs/resources/source_oracle.md

 - `encryption` (Attributes) The encryption method with is used when communicating with the database. (see [below for nested schema](#nestedatt--configuration--encryption))
 - `host` (String) Hostname of the database.
-- `port` (Number) Port of the database.
-Oracle Corporations recommends the following port numbers:
-1521 - Default listening port for client connections to the listener.
-2484 - Recommended and officially registered listening port for client connections to the listener using TCP/IP with SSL
-- `source_type` (String) must be one of ["oracle"]
 - `username` (String) The username which is used to access the database.

 Optional: